ayudhaamari/amazon-prime-user-analysis/README.md

 ## 🔄 Airflow Process

-Our ETL pipeline is orchestrated using Apache Airflow.
-Below are visual representations of our Airflow setup and DAG:
+The ETL pipeline is orchestrated using Apache Airflow.
+Below are visual representations of the Airflow setup and DAG:

 ### Airflow Dashboard
 <p align="center">
   <img src="images/airflow.jpg" alt="Airflow Dashboard">
   <br>
-  <em>Overview of the Airflow dashboard showing our DAGs</em>
+  <em>Overview of the Airflow dashboard showing the DAGs</em>
 </p>

 ### DAG Graph View
 <p align="center">
   <img src="images/airflow-2.jpg" alt="Airflow DAG Graph">
   <br>
-  <em>Detailed view of our Amazon Prime ETL DAG graph, showing the sequence and dependencies of tasks</em>
+  <em>Detailed view of the Amazon Prime ETL DAG graph, showing the sequence and dependencies of tasks</em>
 </p>

-These images provide a clear visualization of our workflow, demonstrating the structure and flow of our data processing pipeline.
+These images provide a clear visualization of the workflow, demonstrating the structure and flow of the data processing pipeline.

 ## 📚 Documentation